Calumet Snobird Explorer: Design and development

-The aircraft fuselage is made from a combination of composite material and aluminum and features a tall tail design to reduce engine-induced pitch.
+The aircraft fuselage is made from a combination of composite material and aluminum and features a tall tail design to reduce engine-induced yaw.
 The kit was supplied with jig pre-drilled holes and was powder coated.
 Its two-bladed rotor has a diameter of 23.0 ft.
 Full fuel is 5 u.s.gal.

 The standard day, sea level, no wind takeoff with a 40 hp engine is 100 ft and the landing roll is 20 ft.

 Operational history

 By 1998 the company reported that one aircraft had been completed and was flying, with customer deliveries to commence later in 1998.

 In April 2015 six examples of Snobird autogyros of all manufacture were registered in the United States with the Federal Aviation Administration, although a total of 14 had been registered at one time.